 The Castle of Mey, previously owned by the Queen Mother and visited regularly by her until her death at 102, is worthwhile visiting for its external views and walled gardens, but no photos are allowed inside the castle for “security reasons”.
 Small guided tours are very interesting, lots of backstairs gossip and snippets of info about the Queen Mum’s habits.

-Thurso, where we stayed, is not remarkable from a photographic aspect, but is the best base for a trip to the Orkneys.Please take a moment to comment below.
+Thurso, where we stayed, is not remarkable from a photographic aspect, but is the best base for a trip to the Orkneys.Comment below.

 - Edinburgh, Royal Mile and Pubs: Trip Notes